mibus/MultiClock/README.md

 # LICENSE

-This extension is distributed under the terms of the GNU General Public License, version 2 or later.
+This extension is distributed under the terms of the GNU General Public License, version 2.
 See the LICENSE file for details.